Purpose of Rule: Rule 3 covers the three central elements of all golf competitions:

 The right number of strokes taken means only the strokes a player has already made and any penalty strokes already received.For example, the player's ball lies in a penalty area and the opponent asks how the player intends to proceed.
-Although not required to answer the question, the player advises that he or she will take penalty relief.
-After the opponent plays, the player decides to play the ball as it lies in the penalty area.The player was entitled to change his or her mind and there was no penalty for doing so since stating future intentions is not the same as giving the number of strokes taken.
+Although not required to answer the question, the player advises that they will take penalty relief.
+After the opponent plays, the player decides to play the ball as it lies in the penalty area.The player was entitled to change their mind and there was no penalty for doing so since stating future intentions is not the same as giving the number of strokes taken.

 “As Soon as Reasonably Possible” Is Not Always Before the Opponent’s Next Stroke

 The phrase "as soon as reasonably possible" allows for consideration of all relevant circumstances, especially how near the player is to the opponent.For example, if the player takes unplayable ball relief when the opponent is on the opposite side of the fairway and the opponent plays before the player can walk over to tell the opponent about the penalty, "as soon as reasonably possible" may be while they are walking up to the hole to make their next strokes.There is no set procedure for determining what is "as soon as reasonably possible", but it does not always mean before the opponent makes the next stroke.

 Deliberately Giving Incorrect Match Score or Failing to Correct Opponent’s Misunderstanding of Match Score May Result in Disqualification